-1. You will find links to product manufacturers at the Geocapsule Products page.
+1. You will find links to product manufacturers on the Retailers page.

 2. Choose a few small personal and metallic items of memorabilia and family significance to secure inside the time capsule.